stevenspicher/Education_Dashboard/educationdashboard/README.md

 All display json data referenced by ID (School Number) Home searches json for query results and
-Home sends ID for school/district to District.jsx or School.jsx
+Home sends ID for school/district to DistrictDemographics.jsx or SchoolDemographics.jsx

 screen gets data from json using id

-District sends school id to School.jsx
+District sends school id to SchoolDemographics.jsx

-School sends district id to District.jsx
+School sends district id to DistrictDemographics.jsx

 No need to send data back to home??